Frequently Asked Questions

 After the treatment is complete all that is left is a clean and fresh environment which is 99.9% germ and bacteria free.
 The coating dries in a few minutes and is self-cleaning.
 The synergy of treatments does not leave behind any residue or sticky feeling.

 After completion of our Bactakleen fumigation treatment, the room or car will have a slight pine tree scent.
-The Bactakleen ZnTiO2 coating has no scent at all.
-If fact, unpleasant odours such as from tobacco and food will disappear as the coating breaks down the contaminants and volatile organic compounds (VOCs) in the room including formaldehydes, sulphurs, ethylene and ammonias.
-The coating removes odours caused by organics and even offensive cleanser odours.
+If fact, unpleasant odours such as from tobacco and food will be reduced as the treatment down the contaminants leaving a fresher environment.

 Bactakleen is non-toxic and environmentally-safe.
 It has no harmful effect on humans and pets.
-The ZnTiO2 coating does not penetrate the skin barrier.
-Our coating is only available in liquid (water-based) form and engineered to bond permanently to surfaces upon drying.
-It is even safe and effective for carpeting, clothing and bedding.
+It is safe and effective for carpeting, clothing and bedding.

 We just recommend the removal of loose items or items that are sensitive to a bit of moisture.
 Other than that, you do not need to remove any large furniture items.
 In fact, it is better to leave it in place as the anti-bacterial fumigation can then penetrate into the cushioning and bedding to kill the bacteria and germs breeding within them.